 We all need to take a break to recharge and relax

 We often turn to forms of entertainment to relax, recharge, and take a break from the seriousness of work and daily life.
-Dime novels came into vogue during the American Civil War, arguably some of the darkest years of the country.
+Dime novels came into vogue during the American Civil War, arguably some of the darkest years for that country.
 People needed a break from the horrible news, and TV hadn’t been invented yet.
 Dime novels provided an affordable form of escapism.
 During the depression people snapped up cheap “pulp” fiction and went to the movies.
 They needed the break.

 That’s what myself and other authors writing similar books are trying to do.
 Provide light-hearted escapism.
 We need it these days.
 I can’t remember a time when the news was so consistently depressing and awful on so many different fronts.